pergus/netbox-zabbix/README.md

 ### Todo/Bugs

+[DONE] Rename 'zabbix_config_model' in jobs to 'config_model'.

+* Add a menu item for listing devices/vms out of sync with Zabbix.

+* Should virtual_machine in VMZabbixConfig and device in DeviceZabbixConfig both be renamed to linked_object?

 * Add user to the event log.

+* Clean up messages in singals.
+Maybe change the some info to debug or remove them.

 * When adding a zcfg by hand there is no event for it in the event log.
   Also, no Zabbix Host configuration is created which means that when